developingAlex/lakedisappointment/README.md

 1. `cd api`

     `yarn add cors`
-1. in the server.js:
+1. In the server.js:
     ```javascript
     const cors = require('cors')
     ...
     server.use(cors()) //Allow other origins to access us (ie react frontend)
     ```
-1. now at the state where a valid login will recieve a valid JWT.
+1. Now at the state where a valid login will recieve a valid JWT.
 Now how to make it so that the frontend browser makes use of that when requesting subsequent pages
-1. referring to the axios docs, you can pass in headers, like the bearer [token] one used in the check.http
+1. Referring to the axios docs, you can pass in headers, like the bearer [token] one used in the check.http
-1. but we are wanting to change the defaults so that any future axios requests will have that header in place.
+1. But we are wanting to change the defaults so that any future axios requests will have that header in place.
-1. we can just use one line like 'ourinstance.common.headers...'
+1. We can just use one line like 'ourinstance.common.headers...'
-1. in the init.js file (in web) :
+1. In the init.js file (in web) :
     ```javascript
     export function setToken(token){
       api.defaults.headers.common['Authorization']= `Bearer ${token}`
     }
     ```
-1. make an /api/products.js file with the following: import api from './init'
+1. Make an /api/products.js file with the following: import api from './init'
     ```javascript
     export function listProducts(){